Do quantum linear solvers offer advantage for networks-based system of linear equations?: Results from our survey of networks

 \subsection{Graph families for Laplacian matrix-based systems}

-We carry out our survey on thirty graph families and their Laplacian matrices as a part of our LSP, with the details provided in Table \ref{tab:yaya}.
-Of them, we find one best graph and two better graphs.
-We also find six good graphs.
-The rest of the graphs are found to be bad graphs.
-We present our results in detail for the former two classes of graphs as they are of most interest for quantum advantage.
-The data pertaining to the latter two classes can be found in Figs. \ref{fig:goodgraph} and \ref{fig:badgraph} of the Appendix.
+We survey 30 graph families and their Laplacian matrices as a part of our study, with the details provided in Tables \ref{tab:yaya} and \ref{tab:yaya2}.
+We find 7 good and 23 bad graph families.
+We present two instances each for good and bad graph categories in Figs. \ref{fig:bestgraph} and \ref{fig:badgraph_lap}.
+We refer the reader to Figs. S.8 and S.9 of the Supplemental Material for the rest of the good and bad graph families respectively.